RELOCATION AND RETIREMENT IN CYPRUS

 The contributions that an employer must pay for each employee, and the applicable rates are as follows:

-The Contributions are applicable on the amount of the annual gross employment income of the employee, up to a maximum annual insurable income of EURO 54.648, except for contributions to the Social Cohesion Fund.
+The Contributions are applicable on the amount of the annual gross employment income of the employee, up to the maximum annual insurable income of EUR 54.864, except for contributions to the Social Cohesion Fund.
 The contributions to Social Cohesion Fund are applicable on the amount of the annual gross employment income.

 The employer can get an exemption from the Central Holiday Fund, if he offers paid leave benefits.